witalihirsch/Mono-gtk-theme/README.md

 # Mono Theme for Gnome
 Simple theme with nothing extra to use on a regular basis.
-Theme tested on Manjaro Linux and Fedora.
+Theme tested on Manjaro and Fedora.
+The theme is still developing and it would be nice if you reported all the bugs in [issues.](https://github.com/witalihirsch/Mono-gtk-theme/issues)

 <p align="center"><b>Gtk4 apps</b></p>
 <p align="center">